 New Professional Resource

-Between two worlds -
+Between two worlds:

-A cross-cultural therapy guide - working with Deaf & hard-of-hearing clients.
+A cross cultural therapy guide - working with Deaf & Hard of Hearing clients.

 Introduction

-This resource is suitable for psychologists, counsellors, social workers, psychotherapists, mental health providers, NDIS providers, support coordinators, educators, and any professional seeking to improve their competence in working with Deaf clients.
+This resource is suitable for psychologists, counsellors, social workers, psychotherapists, mental health providers, NDIS providers, support coordinators, educators, and any professional seeking to improve their competence in working with Deaf/HH clients.
 Whether you are new to this area or already have experience, the material will deepen your understanding and strengthen your clinical framework.

 Key Inclusions